openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 There are different schema formats for `Indy` and `AnonCreds` credential formats.
 VC_DI will use the same format as `AnonCreds` so we can just re-use those same data files.

-There are "anoncreds" versions of the `cred_data_*.json` files - the difference is that the "anoncreds" version contains the "anoncreds" filter (and we will use this to add the "vc_di" filter as well), and the "non-anoncreds" version contains filters for "indy" and "json-ld".
+There are "AnonCreds" versions of the `cred_data_*.json` files - the difference is that the "AnonCreds" version contains the "anoncreds" filter (and we will use this to add the "vc_di" filter as well), and the "non-AnonCreds" version contains filters for "indy" and "json-ld".
 The file name has to correspond to the schema file name, hence the need for two `cred_def_*.json` files.

-We will add filters as follows - remember we can run the aca-py alice/faber demo with the `--events` flag to help figure this out.
+We will add a filter as follows - remember we can run the aca-py alice/faber demo with the `--events` flag to help figure this out.

 For `cred_data_anoncreds_schema_driverslicense_v2.json` we just need to add a `"vc_di"` filter: